TianL520/COMP580HauntedHouse/README.md

 https://support.mozilla.org/en-US/kb/block-autoplay

 # How to play?
 Press spacebar on the menu page to start playing.
-If this doesn't work, right click anywhere on the screen and press play.
+If this doesn't work, left click anywhere on the screen and press spacebar again.
 To speak, press enter.
 You will hear a beep, then you can speak to the microphone.
 Read back your choice as it is read to you by the narration.
 Speak slowly and clearly for best results.